-- A Personal Care Attendant ("PCA") or Live-in Aide is defined as a person who: - a. is determined by BHA based upon medical documentation from a Qualified Healthcare Provider to be essential to the care and well being of an Elderly or Disabled person or persons; AND - b. may or may not reside with the Elderly or Disabled person or persons; AND - c. is not obligated to support the Elderly or Disabled person or persons; AND - d. in the case of a live-in PCA or Live-in Aide, would not be living in the apartment except to provide the necessary supportive care; AND - e. has no right to the apartment as a Residual Tenant except as provided in 5.5.2.8. - f. does not have his/her income included in Elderly or Disabled persons household for the purposes of determining total household income and rent except as provided in 5.5.2.8.
+- 1. A Personal Care Attendant ("PCA") is defined as a person who: - a. is determined by BHA based upon medical documentation from a Qualified Healthcare Provider to be essential to the care and well being of an Elderly or Disabled person or persons; AND - may or may not reside with the Elderly or Disabled person or persons; AND - c. is not obligated to support the Elderly or Disabled person or persons; AND - d. in the case of a live-in PCA, would not be living in the apartment except to provide the necessary supportive care; AND - e. has no right to the apartment as a Residual Tenant except as provided in 5.5.2.8. - f. does not have his/her income included in Elderly or Disabled persons household for the purposes of determining total household income and rent except as provided in 5.5.2.8.

-5.5.2 Policy on Addition of a licensed PCA or Live-in Aide to the Household
+5.5.2 Policy on Addition of a licensed PCA to the Household